 Sometimes we cannot avoid using words or phrases that are not commonly used.
 When this happens, you’ll see a perforated line under the word or phrase.
 If you hover over the word or phrase, a description will appear.

-We’d be very grateful if you could tell your friends about our site.
+We’d be very grateful if you could tell others about our site.